How to Withdraw Money from Stash Invest

 Other Stash Money Withdrawal Options

 The cash movement options discussed thus far all utilize the ACH electronic network.
-There’s another option to move cash out of a Stash investment (but not bank) account: Automated Customer Account Transfers.
+There’s another option to move cash out of a Stash investment account: Automated Customer Account Transfers.

 Better known as an ACAT transfer, this system can move both cash and securities from one brokerage firm to another.
 It cannot be used to move cash between bank accounts.

 The third and final disadvantage of ACAT transfers is time to completion.
-It takes at least 8 business days for this type of transfer to finalize.
+It can take up to 21 days for this type of transfer to finalize.
 A cash-only transfer could take longer.

 To start an ACAT transfer, you need to fill out a transfer form with the incoming brokerage house, which in this case will not be Stash.
 Be sure to specify a cash-only transfer if you don’t want to move your stocks and ETFs from your Stash Invest account.

-The Stash debit card can be used anywhere Visa is accepted, and purchases and withdrawals will automatically take available cash out of the banking account.
-Stash customers get free ATM withdrawals from within the Allpoint network, which boasts roughly 19,000 cash machines.
+The Stash Stock-Back® Debit Mastercard® can be used anywhere Mastercard is accepted, and purchases and withdrawals will automatically take available cash out of the banking account.
+Stash customers get free ATM withdrawals from within the Allpoint network, which has over 55,000 participating ATMs worldwide.

 Outside of this network, Stash charges $2.50 for every ATM withdrawal, and the ATM owner may charge its own fee.
 Just for checking a balance at a non-Allpoint machine, Stash charges 50¢.
 Using any human teller to withdraw cash will cost $2.50.
 Any transaction outside the United States has a 3% fee.